home-assistant/home-assistant.io/source/_posts/2017-07-25-introducing-hassio.markdown

 og_image: /images/hassio/screenshots/dashboard.png
 ---

 **TL;DR:** Today we're introducing [Hass.io].
-Hass.io is an operating system that will take care of installing and updating Home Assistant, is managed from the Home Assistant UI, allows creating/restoring snapshots of your configuration and can easily be extended using [Hass.io add-ons][addons].
+Hass.io is an operating system that will take care of installing and updating Home Assistant, is managed from the Home Assistant UI, allows creating/restoring snapshots of your configuration and can easily be extended using [Hass.io add-ons][addons] including [Google Assistant] and [Let's Encrypt].

 ----

 Home Assistant is 2 months away from being 4 years old.
 In that time the Internet of Things has really taken off and we've seen many new devices and services.
 We saw the introduction of voice assistants like Google Home and new standards like Apple HomeKit.

 Some things have been supported natively in Home Assistant, others have been integrated into Home Assistant via third party applications.
-The latter has caused an increased maintenance burden for people running Home Assistant at home.
+All these moving parts caused our users to spend a lot of time maintaining their systems and applications instead of automating their homes.

 So we decided to take a step back from day-to-day Home Assistant development and see if we could offer a solution that makes updating a breeze for our users.
 A solution that you can flash to your Raspberry Pi and no longer worry about.
 A solution that would still be local first and respect the user's privacy.